alexbevi/alexbevi.github.com/source/_posts/2020-03-30-optimizing-mongodb-compound-indexes-the-equality-sort-range-esr-rule.markdown

 When [creating queries that ensure selectivity](https://docs.mongodb.com/manual/tutorial/create-queries-that-ensure-selectivity/), we learn that "selectivity" is the ability of a query to narrow results using the index.
 Effective indexes are more selective and allow MongoDB to use the index for a larger portion of the work associated with fulfilling the query.

-Equality fields should always form the prefix for the index, followed by either Sort or Range predicates.
-To better understand why
+_Equality_ fields should always form the prefix for the index to ensure selectivity.

 ### (E → S) _Equality_ before _Sort_

-Placing sort predicates after sequential equality keys allow for the index to:
+Placing _Sort_ predicates after sequential _Equality_ keys allow for the index to:

-Provide a non-blocking sort.
+* Provide a non-blocking sort.
-Minimize the amount of scanning required.
+* Minimize the amount of scanning required.

 To better understand why this is we will begin with the following example: